Leadership Training Workshop on Stressor Management

 - HR professionals and change management consultants

 - The ideal audience size is 10 to 50 participants.

 The Science of Stress and Burnout Prevention

 There are thousands of self-care and resilience workshops out there.
-But nearly all of them are based on personal experience, anecdotes or recycled content.
-Few address how to assess or handle stressors.
+But nearly all of them are based on personal experience, anecdotes, or recycled content.
+They rarely address how to assess or handle stressors.
 Why are such workshops counterproductive or even harmful?
-When businesses and organizations require their employees to participate such mandatory workshops, the hidden message to those employees is, “Your stress or burnout is your problem.
+When businesses and organizations require their employees to participate in such mandatory workshops, the hidden message to those employees is, “Your stress or burnout is your problem.
 So fix it.”
 When none of those breathing exercises works, it is the employees who feel like they are failures.

-Good leaders can shift from the “band-aid” approach to a new, science-based approach to reduce their followers’ stress and mitigate burnout.
-This workshop is taught by renowned Neuroscientist, Dr. Terry Wu.
+Good leaders can shift from the “band-aid” approach to a new, science-driven approach to reduce their followers’ stress and mitigate burnout.
+Dr. Terry Wu, a renowned Neuroscientist, teaches and facilitates this workshop.
 Dr. Wu turns complex science into actionable practices that will change how you manage stress.
-He gives you real tools that are supported by decades of scientific research.
+He gives you real tools supported by decades of scientific research.